apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 Drill supports the following composite types:

+* Map
 * Array
-* Map

 A map is a set of name/value pairs.
 A value in a map can be a scalar type, such as string or int, or a complex type, such as an array or another map.
 An array is a repeated list of values.
 A value in an array can be a scalar type, such as string or int, or an array can be a complex type, such as a map or another array.

 Drill uses map and array data types internally for reading complex and nested data structures from data sources.
-For more information, see examples of [handling JSON maps and arrays]({{ site.baseurl }}/docs/handling-different-data-types/#handling-json-and-parquet-data).

 In this release of Drill, you cannot reference a composite type by name in a query, but Drill supports array values coming from data sources.
 For example, you can use the index syntax to query data and get the value of an array element:

 `a[1]`